16 Nov Bulletproof Your Shoulders

 - Hand Behind Back: Reach your hand towards the opposite shoulder blade, or as close as you can get towards it.
 From this position, squeeze the scapula together.
 This will assure the motion is coming from the shoulder (Glenohumeral joint) instead of the scapula-thoracic joint.

 - Pec Stretch: Bring your arm up to a 90/90 position and place your shoulder onto a stable surface.
 Rotate until you feel a good stretch in the chest/anterior shoulder and hold.
 Try pinching your shoulder blade back to avoid excessive stress on the anterior shoulder.

 Passive stretching only gives temporary mobility gains.
 We recommend activating in these newly afforded ranges to maintain this improved range of motion!

 Lat Mobility Drill

 Shoulder Around The World

-Although the primary intent of this article was to bring awareness to addressing proximal limitation, there is no way you can bulletproof your shoulders without strengthening your Shoulders!
+Although the primary intent of this article was to bring awareness to addressing proximal limitations, there is no way you can bulletproof your shoulders without strengthening your shoulders!
 Although this is the last component of the article, it is the MOST vital in maintaining shoulder health.
-Check out additional Evidence Based Shoulder Exercise.
+Check out additional Evidence Based Shoulder Exercises.